 Often, it’s just a matter of making some simple tweaks to ensure you’re not driving mobile visitors away.
 Any competent web designer will be able to offer advice, and many website builder services now cater for mobile users as standard.
 Google even offers a free, simple tool to build mobile websites.

 “Although it’s difficult to measure the impact the mobile site has had, there’s been a definite improvement,” he continues.
-“We’ve seen revenues double since February and one client even said it was the mobile site - which he visited while in a café – that persuaded him to make contact.”
+“We’ve seen revenues double and one client even said it was the mobile site - which he visited while in a café – that persuaded him to make contact.”

 While a simple mobile website helps make your business more visible, an increasing number of people are making purchases on the move.
 Some research suggests mobile commerce is up 356% year-on-year, and mobile sales account for a growing proportion of total online sales.